KippleBot/SCP/README.md

-This is the work I have done.
-All you need to do is to instal XAMPP
+This is an assignment on SCP for CRUD